Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 This leaves me with a result which the test above ```Find_Most_Common_Three_Page_Path_Pattern_For_Three_Users``` asserts to true.
 It's not ordered by the ```OccurrenceCount``` but my method ```ThreePagePattern``` is not yet named as such that it infers that it should come in some kind of order.
 Next iteration.

+I am well aware that I have not answered all the questions for the challenge, but we are getting there.

-Before I conclude this iteration, I will say that there are some things left to do, especially around composition and naming.
-There might be some low-hanging fruits for performance gains, but I need to measure it.
+So before I conclude this iteration, I will say that there are some programming left to do, especially around composition and naming.
+There might be some low-hanging fruits for performance gains, but I need to measure it, and I will focus on them thouroughly just yet.

 When I run the code with a million rows, it times right now to around 7 seconds, which I believe is way too long.
 I will hopefully iterate my way through to better performance too.